NovemoG/Novelog/README.md

 ### Basic Configuration

 To use the logger, you need to configure it first.
 You can configure the logger using Dependency Injection (DI) or manually.
+The shared logger instance will be set up automatically when using either method.

 #### Using Dependency Injection